ivine-GIT/joint_CNN_LSTM_AAD/PreProc_folder/readme_pre_proc.txt

 	EEG : This folder will get updated with .npy files that contain the EEG data per trial Speech_data : This folder will get updated with .npy files that contain the spectrogram data per trial

-At this stage, all the necessary input to the DNN are available
+At this stage, all the necessary inputs to the DNN are available